 - Saccharomyces, brewers yeast

-- Trichoderma, can be found growing in damp basements.
+- Trichoderma grows in damp basements.
 Is also able to grow on polymers and plastics such as vinyl, polyethylene and polypropylene

 Fun Fact: The fungal kingdom is more like the animal kingdom than it is to the plant kingdom.

-- Rhinovirus, one of the 200 viruses that are known to cause “the common cold”
+- Rhinovirus, one of the 200 viruses that cause “the common cold”